learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-3. What are props in React?
+3. Which lifecycle method is required in a React class component?

   Your answer: